asheshwor/melbourne-transit/README.md

 Mapping all transit routes.
 ...

-Mapping the Metropolitan train, tram and bus lines.
+Mapping the Metropolitan train, tram and bus lines. **Note:** this may not be a true representation of the route density as I have not taken into account the route exceptions and weekend/holiday timetables.

 ![Melbourne public transport network.](Plots/transitmap3.jpg)